kutinden/buyingacar/README.md

 > Thanks for the number, Briana,
 >
-> Let me clarify: I need the real sight unseen trade-in appraisal done for my car by one of your people specialising in used cars or preowned cars.
+> Let me clarify: I need the real sight unseen trade-in appraisal done for my car by one of your people specializing in used cars or preowned cars.
 The number that is currently provided was likely provided without any appraisal (as questions that are important for sight unseen trade-in appraisal were not even asked).
 >
 > Can you do real sight unseen trade-in appraisal (I know what it looks like, I know how other dealerships do it) and provide the number that you can commit to?
 I plan to come to dealership only to finalize the deal, I do not want any surprises with appraisal value based on something that you can learn about the car now (I can provide any information that you may request and I have no reason to play games with you - I need the most accurate trade-in value that is based on assumption that I am not withholding any information about my car and you requested everything you need to price it accordingly).
 It is ok to have it lower than you can provide after seeing the car, just provide best number you can commit to that will be competitive.